 Combined, the two have one of the largest clinical practices in the United States for the surgical management of adult and pediatric spinal deformities and complex reconstructions.
 Each year, the spine division sees approximately 3,000 new patients in consultation and performs approximately 1,400 spinal surgeries.
 The clinical care and research is among the most advanced available, and these physicians have published more scientific peer-reviewed articles about research or treatment for spinal conditions than any other center.

 The expertise of the Washington University spine surgeons extends well beyond local reach.
 “Over half of new patients come from outside Missouri and Illinois,” says Keith H. Bridwell, MD, chief of orthopedic spine surgery.
 “They come from all 50 states and other countries.”
+The team has even operated on spine surgeons and physicians from many of the other major medical centers around the country.

 Comprehensive and specific